ecp4224/TinyHttp/README.md

-#TinyHttp
+# TinyHttp

 TinyHttp is a small, lightweight http server API for Java.
 It allows you to dynamiclly respond to requests in java code.

-##Features
+## Features

-* Respond dynamiclly to responses using java code
+* Respond dynamiclly to responses using Java code
-* Serve files from the file system
 * Stream large data using StreamResponse API
-* Easy to use API
+* Quickly launch a http server to simply serve files
+* Handle webhooks from services such as [IFTTT](https://ifttt.com/discover)

-##How to respond dynamiclly
+## How to respond dynamiclly

 TinyHttp allows you to dynamiclly respond to requests made by a client using java code.
-This can be acomplished by creating a TinyListener class.
+This can be acomplished by creating a `TinyListener` class.

 An example listener class looks something like this: